-The combination of rising energy bills, high inflation, recession and climbing interest rates sets a grim stage for 2023-24.
+The combination of rising energy bills, significant inflation, possible recession and high interest rates sets a grim stage for 2024-25.

 All of these factors place upward pressure on costs, downward pressures on sales, and for many businesses, no opportunity to increase their selling prices to maintain some measure of profitability.